davidmreed/davidmreed.github.io/_drafts/parent-child-soql-task-event.md

         for (Task t : Trigger.new) {
             if (String.isNotBlank(t.WhatId)) {
                 // 001 is the Key Prefix for Account.
 006 is Opportunity.
-                // The Describe API can provide the prefixes for custom objects. if (t.WhatId.startsWith('001')) {
+                // The getKeyPrefix() method on DescribeSObjectResult can provide the prefixes for custom objects. if (t.WhatId.startsWith('001')) {
                     accountIds.add(t.WhatId);
                 } else if (t.WhatId.startsWith('006') {